-What big goals do you hope to accomplish this year?
+What big goals do you hope to accomplish?
 Many of us dream about achieving something that requires a lot of work to see that dream come true: a major project of some kind.
 We think about that project with mixed emotions – excited about the good that could result, but worried about whether or not we can really make the effort to succeed.
 Too often, we let our emotions wander to the point where they overwhelm us and we simply give up.

 That has happened time and again in my writers group.
 Many people there have talked excitedly for years about how they’re planning to write a book.
 Yet most of them never actually get around to starting their book projects.
 Some finally do begin, only to quit when they become emotionally overwhelmed by how much work is required.
 Many of these gifted writers I know joke at our meetings that the only writing they’re currently working on is writing checks to pay their bills – yet they still hope to write books “someday.”